One Health, One World

 Director, Uttarakhand Landslide Mitigation & Management Center (ULMMC)

-Associate Prof. Daniel Vitorino de Castro Oliveira
+Prof. Daniel Vitorino de Castro Oliveira

 Associate Professor, University of Minho – School of Engineering, Portugal